nutsfinance/tapio-eth/docs/elin/contracts/governance/TimelockController.md

 *Schedule an operation containing a batch of transactions.
-Emits one {CallScheduled} event per transaction in the batch.
+Emits {CallSalt} if salt is nonzero, and one {CallScheduled} event per transaction in the batch.
 Requirements: - the caller must have the &#39;proposer&#39; role.*

 #### Parameters